 Local opportunities for outdoor activities are more important than ever.
-By broadening our community presence through increased storytelling, social media, property tours and other events, visitation to our preserves and understanding of CLT's work in the community will increase.
 In the next five years, we will help our visitors, partners, and the community at large understand the value land conservation and the work of land trusts brings to the community.
+By broadening our community presence through increased storytelling, social media, events, and property tours, visitation to our preserves and understanding of CLT's work in the community will increase.

-- Community members feel a connection to our lands by the stories we tell through a variety of mediums, highlighting diverse voices from the conservation and environmental sectors. - Interaction with our digital content and opportunities for collaboration with individuals and organizations all increase. - We develop and implement a robust and focused communications strategy to support the goals of the strategic plan. - Trail counters installed at our public-access preserves indicate increased visitation and preserve docents report a diversity of trail users, including a variety of organized groups. - Support for our work strengthens as evidenced by increased membership and volunteer participation.
+- Community members feel a connection to our lands through the stories we tell through a variety of mediums, highlighting diverse voices from the conservation and environmental sectors.
+Interaction with our digital content and opportunities for collaboration with individuals and organizations all increase. - We develop and implement a robust and focused communications strategy to support the goals of the strategic plan. - Trail counters installed at our public-access preserves indicate increased visitation and preserve docents report a diversity of trail users, including a variety of organized groups. - Support for our work strengthens as evidenced by increased membership and volunteer participation.